 For technical advice, please direct your query here.

-Firestop panels are manufactured as part of Isoclad’s insulated fire rated panel system.
+Firestop panels are manufactured as part of Isoclad’s insulated fire resistant panel system.

 They can be used vertically or horizontally for both wall and ceiling applications.